 Patients who have an abdominoplasty may choose to stay overnight in the hospital or at a "recovery hotel" such as Elite Suites.
 We recommend planning to take at least two weeks away from work after your surgery, as you will need to rest and recover during this time and will not be comfortable driving yourself to work or sitting upright in an office for several hours.
 You will wear a compression garment to control swelling and promote blood flow for four to six weeks.
 You can resume a very light exercise routine including walking and stretching after two weeks, light weights and low impact aerobics such as elliptical or swimming after four weeks, and yoga and abdominal crunches after eight weeks.
 There will be some swelling in the first month after tummy tuck surgery, but it should completely subside within three months.
 Scarring will fade and flatten over time with the most improvement occurring in the first three to six months post-op, though it can take up to two years for scars to settle into their final appearance.
-Dr. Fisher will recommend certain products including silicone sheeting that can help improve the appearance of surgical scarring.
+Dr. Fisher and Dr. Kurtovic will recommend certain products including silicone sheeting that can help improve the appearance of surgical scarring.

 What Procedures May Be Combined With Tummy Tuck in Austin?

 Many women seeking a tummy tuck after pregnancy choose to combine a tummy tuck with liposuction and with a breast lift or breast augmentation.
-This combination of procedures is often referred to as a "Mommy Makeover", though Dr. Fisher prefers to think of it as "post-maternity reconstructive surgery," because it restores both the form and function of a woman's body.
+This combination of procedures is often referred to as a "Mommy Makeover", though our surgeons prefer to think of it as "post-maternity reconstructive surgery," because it restores both the form and function of a woman's body.